jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 # What do you see?
 Why?
 ```

 You can remove the snapshots by unmounting the partition ```umount``` and the using the ```lvremove``` command.
-How would you do this same process using ext4 without LVM?

 ## Filesystems

 To extend our analogy of a disk drive being like land, and a partition being like different lots of land sold off to different people, then a filesystem would be the actual building that is built on the property to make use of the land, be it farm land, nature preserve, solar plant, or factory.
 A __filesystem__ is the way that an operating system addresses, stores, and retrieves data stored on a disk.
 It is an in-between layer so the operating system can have an addressing scheme for data, without having to know the exact mapping of the particular disk drive in question.

 If you have used Windows before you are familiar with FAT32 and NTFS filesystems.
 Since Windows is created and curated by Microsoft, there has only been two different filesystems in the history of Windows.
 Linux on the other-hand supports multiple different filesystems that serve many different purposes.